Search Fr. Z’s Blog

 Those who are familiar with the Fathers of the Church know all too well that their sermons were often pretty long, well over an hour.
 Think of … Continue reading

 I had a useful and edifying experience today.
-In a way what happened today dovetails with what I experienced a week or so ago when I carried the Blessed Sacrament for Corpus Christi in the streets of Manhattan.
-But … Continue reading
+In a way what happened today dovetails with what I experienced a week or so ago when I carried the Blessed Sacrament for Corpus Christi in the streets of … Continue reading

 I was informed that recently His Eminence Daniel Card.
 DiNardo of Galveston-Houston delivered the annual Carl J. Peter Lecture at the Pontifical North American College.
 His topic: “Preaching With The Fathers Of The Church”.